 All gasoline tax and motor vehicle license fees are deposited in the Street Construction Maintenance and Repair Fund.
-The projected receipts for 2023 are approximately \$2.25 million.
-This estimate is consistent with the amount of actual revenues in 2022.
+The projected receipts for 2022 are approximately \$2.25 million.
+This estimate is consistent with the amount of actual revenues in 2021.

-Water/Sewer Surcharge and Storm Water Fees
+Water/Sewer Surcharge and Stormwater Fees

 The City charges utility surcharges based on the consumption of water as serviced by the City of Columbus.
-The water and sewer surcharges are currently 15% and 23% of the commodity billing, respectively.
-The projected receipts for 2023 are \$764,000 (water) and \$1.16 million (sewer).
-While these amounts do represent a 1% increase from the prior year estimates, they actually represent a decrease when being compared to the 2022 actual amounts due to the revenues coming in higher than the estimates.
-Revenues are expected to increase in future years based on projected increases in the water and sewer rates by the City of Columbus and increased usage due to the development projects occurring throughout the City.
+The water and sewer surcharges, which were increased by City Council in 2019, are currently 15% and 23% of the commodity billing respectively.
+The projected water and sewer surcharge receipts for 2023 are \$764,000 and \$1.16 million, respectively.
+These amounts represent 1% increase from the prior year estimates.
+Additional revenue increases are expected in 2024 and beyond based on projected increases in the water and sewer rates by the City of Columbus.

 The surcharges, which are deposited into the corresponding Water Surcharge and Sanitary Sewer Surcharge Funds, are used for the maintenance of water and sewer lines.
-It is important to note that despite the surcharges being increased in 2019, the revenues generated are not sufficient enough to fully cover all future maintenance and capital improvements.
+It is important to note that the surcharge revenues, though increased in 2019, are not sufficient enough to fully cover all future maintenance and capital improvements.
 Therefore, many of the water and sewer related capital improvements are paid through income tax revenues.
-Beginning in 2021, smaller portions of capital improvements began being funded directly with these surcharge funds.
+Beginning in 2021, smaller portions of capital improvements started to be funded directly with these surcharge funds.
 The surcharge amounts will continue to be monitored annually to determine if further adjustments are needed.

-The City legislated the implementation of storm water fees in 1993 to cover the costs related to its storm water management program.
-One- and two-family dwellings are charged the same flat fee.
-Commercial and other properties rates are based on a prorata basis of total property area and land use.
+The City legislated stormwater fees in 1993.
+One and two family dwellings are charged the same flat fee.
+Commercial and other properties rates are based on a pro-rata basis of total property area and land use.
 The annual stormwater fee was increased in 2011 to \$45 for residential property.
 This increase (from \$33) was the first increase since inception of the fee.
 The increase was made to accommodate Federal mandates (NPDES) and an agreement with the Ohio EPA to study water infiltration into the sanitary sewer system.
 The studies are now completed and the City's plan to correct infiltration has been accepted by the Ohio EPA.
-The funding for this plan is included in the 10-year Capital Improvement Plan.
-Storm water fees are constantly reviewed in order to maintain self-sustaining operations and capital needs of the fund.
+The funding for this plan is included in the ten-year CIP.
+Stormwater fees are constantly reviewed in order to maintain self-sustaining operations and capital needs of the fund.